LIFE Church UK: Leadership

 Paul Scanlon was the senior pastor of the church until 2012, having been part of the team alongside his wife Glenda since 1980.
 In 1997, he led the then Abundant Life Church during a period of transition that later became known as 'Crossing Over', during which it left Covenant Ministries.
 In 2012, Paul and Glenda’s eldest daughter and son in law; husband and wife, Steve and Charlotte Gambill were appointed as lead pastors of the church.

-In 2021, it was announced that Charlotte Gambill would step down from paid employment for church but would remain as the Lead Pastor alongside her husband, Steve.

 In 2021, David and Abigail Niblock were the Leeds campus Pastors, Maciek and Iga Liziniewicz were the Warsaw campus Pastors, Jock and Shirley James were the Bradford campus Pastors and Liam and Natalie Gordon were the Belfast campus Pastors.

-In 2022, it was announced that the Leeds campus would be leaving LIFE Church, and they have since changed into “North^Church”.
-It was also announced in May 2022 that Liam and Natalie Gordon would be stepping down as campus pastors, and that the Belfast campus would be closing.
+In 2022, it was announced that the Leeds campus would be released to become an independent church, and they have since become “North^Church”.
+It was also announced in May 2022 that Liam and Natalie Gordon would be stepping down as campus pastors, and the Belfast campus would be closing.
+In 2023 LIFE Church Warsaw was also released to be an independent church, now known as 'Warsaw LIFE'.

-As of June 2022, Jock and Shirley James are the lead pastors of the church, and Maciek and Iga Liziniewicz are the Warsaw campus pastors.
+As of April 2022, Pastors Steve & Charlotte Gambill passed on leadership of LIFE Church Bradford to Jonathan 'Jock' and Shirley James.